linolayani/linoleparquet.github.io/content/posts/2023/nodeport-clusterip-loadbalancer-which-service-to-choose/index.md

 ## What is a service ?

-Pods get assigned an internal IP adress at their creation.
-Client within the cluster can reach the pod on their internal IP adress.
+Pods get assigned an internal IP address at their creation.
+Client within the cluster can reach the pod on their internal IP address.
-But pods are ephemeral: An unhealty pod with certain IP adress might be replaced by a pod with a different IP address.
+But pods are ephemeral: An unhealthy pod with certain IP address might be replaced by a pod with a different IP address.
 The internal IP address isn't a reliable option
 That's the issue a service attend to resolve: provide a reliable address to reach pods.

 ---